Linear Recursion: Towards a Minimal Universal Type System

 There are two standard ways of extending the primitive recursive functions so that all partial recursive functions are obtained.
 One is unbounded minimisation, the other is unbounded recursion.
 For first-order functions (i.e., functions of type level 1), both methods are equivalent, see for instance~\cite{BergerU}.
-Starting from \LLCI we could add a minimiser, with two reduction rules:
+In this section we extend \LLCI with a minimisation operator -- we will refer to this extension as \LLCIm -- and establish its relation with \LLCIrec.
+Starting from \LLCI, we add a minimiser with a typing rule